mablr/trace2e/demo/hyper/README.md

 ## Folder Structure

 - `scripts/`: Contains the demo scripts to run from `hyper_client`:
-    - `get_file.sh`: Fetches the file from the server.
+    - `read_confidential_file.sh`: Fetches the confidential file from the server.
     - `enable_confidentiality.sh`: Enables confidentiality for the file on the server.
-- `*.Dockerfile`: Configuration files for building server and client containers.
+    - `alter_protected_file.sh`: Attempts to alter the template.html file.
+    - `enable_integrity.sh`: Enables integrity for the template.html file.
 - `compose.yml`: Orchestrates the multi-container setup.

 ## Additional Notes